minio/docs/source/administration/object-management/transition-objects-to-minio.rst

        MinIO recommends specifying this optional prefix for remote storage tiers which contain other data, including transitioned objects from other MinIO deployments.
-This prefix should provide a clear reference back to the source MinIO deployment to faciliate ease of operations related to diagnostics, maintenance, or disaster recovery.
+This prefix should provide a clear reference back to the source MinIO deployment to facilitate ease of operations related to diagnostics, maintenance, or disaster recovery.

    * - :mc-cmd:`STORAGE_CLASS <mc ilm tier add --storage-class>`
-     - The S3 storage class to which MinIO transitions objects.
+     - The :ref:`Erasure Coding storage class <minio-ec-storage-class>` MinIO applies to objects transitions to the remote MinIO bucket.

-       MinIO tiering behavior depends on the remote storage returning objects immediately (milliseconds to seconds) upon request.
-       MinIO therefore *cannot* support remote storage which requires rehydration, wait periods, or manual intervention.

-       The following S3 storage classes meet MinIO's requirements as a remote tier:
+       Specify one of the following supported storage classes:

-       - ``STANDARD``
+       - ``STANDARD`` *Recommended*
-       - ``STANDARD_IA``
-       - ``STANDARD_ONEZONE``
+       - ``REDUCED``

-       Omit this value to use the default storage class for the bucket.
-       Specifying this value overrides the bucket storage class.

-       For more information, see :s3-docs:`Using Amazon S3 storage classes <storage-class-intro.html>`.

    * - :mc-cmd:`REGION <mc ilm tier add --region>`
-     - The AWS S3 region of the specified ``BUCKET``.
-You can safely omit this option if the ``HOSTNAME`` includes the region.
+     - The MinIO region of the specified ``BUCKET``.

+       MinIO deployments typically do not require setting a region as part of setup.
+       Only include this option if you explicitly set the ``MINIO_SITE_REGION`` configuration setting for the deployment.

 3) Create and Apply the Transition Rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~